 In Racial Ethnic & Women’s Ministries, we engage the Church in its mission to become more diverse and inclusive of racial, ethnic, cultural and language groups, and we equip women for leadership in all ministries of the Church.
 We are blessed to see a vision of Pentecost every day.
-There are Presbyterian Mission Agency offices supporting African, African American, Asian, Hispanic/Latino-a, Korean, Middle Eastern, Native American and Portuguese-language emerging ministries.
+There are Presbyterian Mission Agency offices supporting, African American, Asian, Hispanic/Latino-a, Korean, Middle Eastern and Native American emerging ministries.
 The racial ethnic and new immigrant worshiping communities that we support regularly gather together, constructing a racial ethnic identity that stems from a common history, heritage and language.
 We work closely with racial ethnic and new immigrant worshiping communities through mid councils, caucus groups, and networks, engaging in the mission to grow, transform, empower, lead and develop communities.
 We create an awareness of institutional racism in the church and an environment where racial ethnic persons, new immigrants, and women can serve fully in ministry and leadership.

 In our ministries we work to achieve gender and racial justice and equip racial ethnic women, men and young adults for leadership.
 We assist college-age and racial ethnic young women in their faith journeys and foster networks of support for them.